 The application to the REU program requires:

-- Confirmed interests in up to 3 out of the 7 research areas.
+- Confirmed interest in up to 3 of the listed research areas.

 - One letter of recommendation.
 This should be a letter from someone who knows you and the way you work.
 For example, a supervisor from a job you have had where you gained relevant experience, a teacher from a class where you had an engaging learning experience or had to overcome challenges, a professor with whom you have gained some laboratory or research experience.

 - Application Deadline: Applications may be submitted until March 1, 2024.
 There is a priority deadline of Feb.
 15, 2024.

 For further information, please contact the Director of the STAT REU Program, Dr. Elizabeth McGuffey.

 Each participant will receive a $7,000 stipend for the 10-week internship and on-campus housing accommodations.
 Participants are also eligible for reimbursement up to $1,000 towards moving/travel to/from Houston.
 On-campus housing will be provided and paid for by the STAT-DATASCI program.
 Off-campus housing is at the expense of the participant.
 STAT-DATASCI students also have no-cost access to the Rice gym.